 Lift Plastic Surgery Houston is unique, in that it can provide all of these services for you.
-Dr. Patel and Dr. Truong are fully trained in general surgery and plastic surgery.
+Dr. Patel is fully trained in general surgery and plastic surgery.
 By coming to us, your care can be simplified, as you have one team treating you from beginning to end, and providing all of your needs.
 It can be a comfort to know that your surgeon is invested in every part of your care, and knows your history, goals, and desires inside and out.
 Additionally, our plastic surgery skillset gives us the ability to plan your cancer removal in the most aesthetic way, taking into account future reconstruction that might be planned for the best possible final outcome.

 WHAT TREATMENTS ARE AVAILABLE?

 Breast cancer varies significantly from woman to woman, and each treatment plan is based on specific tumor characteristics.
 Overall the topic is too expansive and complex to completely cover here.
 When you come to see us, we will have an in-depth conversation about what options are available to treat your cancer in the most successful way.